-Not every leader is a pastor, but for the purposes of this paper, let us look at what Ephesians describes as the role of a pastor.
-God gave pastors to the church "to prepare God's people for works of service, so that the body of Christ may be built up" (Eph.
+Not every leader is a pastor, but for the purposes of this study, let us look at how Ephesians describes the role of a pastor (ESV: "shepherds"; footnote "pastors.")
+God gave pastors to the church "to equip the saints for the work of ministry, for building up the body of Christ" (Eph.
 4:12).
-Pastors serve by preparing believers for service and helping them work together, so that the church grows (v.
-16).
-This involves doctrinal instruction (vs. 13-14).
-Teaching is one of the main responsibilities of leaders who are identified as "pastors and teachers."
+Pastors serve by preparing believers for service and helping them work together, so that the church grows (verse 16).
+This involves doctrinal instruction (verses 13-14).
+Teaching is one of the main responsibilities of leaders who are pastors and teachers.
 This is suggested not just in Ephesians 4, but also by the following points:

 - Ephesians is the only book in the Bible to use the word "pastor" to describe church leaders; in other places the primary leaders of congregations are called elders and overseers-apparently two terms for the same role.
 The ability to teach is part of the description of an elder or overseer (1 Tim.
 3:2; 2 Tim.
-2:24; Tit.
-1:9), but it is not part of the description of a deacon, suggesting that the primary responsibility for teaching falls to elders and overseers. - The apostles decided that it was more important for the apostles to attend to "the ministry of the word" than to supervise the distribution of food.
+2:24; Titus 1:9), but it is not part of the description of a deacon, suggesting that the primary responsibility for teaching falls to elders and overseers. - The apostles decided that it was more important for the apostles to attend to "the ministry of the word" than to supervise the distribution of food (Acts 6:4).
 They viewed teaching and preaching as their primary role, and this focus on "the word" is apparently appropriate for elders as well. - Paul told Timothy to devote himself to teaching Scripture (1 Tim.
+4:13).

 Elders should not teach on their own authority-they should "preach the Word" (2 Tim.
 4:2)-teaching truth in agreement with the gospel of Jesus Christ and the Scriptures.
-A message is "inspired" not by rhetorical skill or volume, but by whether it is true to the Bible, and by whether it leads people to faith in Christ.
-An elder "must hold firmly to the trustworthy message as it has been taught, so that he can encourage others by sound doctrine and refute those who oppose it" (Tit.
-1:9).
-"You must teach what is in accord with sound doctrine" (Tit.
+Rhetorical skill or volume cannot tell us if a message is inspired.
+Rather, it is evaluated by whether it is true to the Bible, and by whether it leads people to faith in Christ.
+An elder "must hold firm to the trustworthy word as taught, so that he may be able to give instruction in sound doctrine and also to rebuke those who contradict it" (Titus 1:9).
+"You must teach what is in accord with sound doctrine" (Titus

 2:1).
 Members are to weigh carefully what is said, deciding whether it is true to the gospel (1 Cor.
 14:29; 1 John 4:1).